tomoto/redux-stub-helper/README.md

 ## Usage

-Take [the code](src/index.ts) (only <50 lines code in one file) to your project and use it as shown in [the example](tests/example.ts).
+Take [the code](src/index.ts) (only <50 lines of code in one file) to your project and use it as shown in [the example](tests/example.ts).
 To be published on npm repository in the future.

 ## Description